IrinaAdeniyi/WildFind/README.md

 3. I initially used jQuery to make a pop-up appear when the objexct was found.
 I then realised that the project requries JavaScript and I decided to change the code to JavaScript.
 After researching I realised that the alert() function was not a good idea, because it has limited functionality.
 Therefore, I proceeded to use a modal.

 4. Initially, when I declared the hiddenObjects object inside the DOMContentLoaded event listener, so it wasn't accessible outside that function for the click handlers to use it - it was not lighting up in the js file and a message was saying that it wasn't used.
 As a result the pop-up didn't work.
 The solution was to put the object outside of the DOMContentLoaded callback, to be accesible everywhere.

+5. After I created the pop-up and added all the necessary details, when I tested it was still not working.
+After several attempts to find the issue, I realised it was a typo: I wrote DOMContentLoade instead of DOMContentLoaded.

+6. I then found an issue with the closing of the pop-up, which didn't work.
+After checking the console, I noticed I was getting an error (document.querySelector('.close-btn').addEventListener('click', function () {document.getElementById('infoModal').style.display = 'none';});).
+After investigating, the issue was resolved by putting the code inside the DOMContentLoaded event listener.